Eric Geddes: Austerity programme

 In 1921, Geddes chaired the Committee on National Expenditure, which proposed heavy cuts in public expenditure to match falling national income.
 The austerity policy became known as the Geddes Axe.
 A notable feature of the recommendations were a cut in army personnel by 50,000 men from 210,000, and a cut in funding by £20 million from an existing army estimate of £75 million.

 The various expenditure cuts depressed the economy further.
 Geddes resigned from the government and the Commons in 1922, becoming director of Dunlop Rubber.
 From 1924 until his death, he was chairman of Imperial Airways.

 Family

 Geddes married Gwendolen, daughter of Reverend A. Stokes, in 1900.
-They had three sons, including Sir Reay Geddes, former chairman of the Dunlop Rubber Company.
+They had three sons, including Sir Reay Geddes, who became chairman of the Dunlop Rubber Company.
 Eric Geddes died in June 1937, at the age of 61, after several years of declining health.